Scrap Saturday

+Show

 The half-hour show lampooned political and cultural figures in Irish society such as Charles Haughey and Pádraig Flynn.
 At the centre of the show was the relationship between the then Taoiseach Charles Haughey and his political advisor P. J. Mara.
 A number of Irish cultural figures came in for a lampooning on a regular basis such as broadcasters Mike Murphy when a presenter of RTÉ Radio 1's "Arts Show", Gay Byrne and Bibi Baskin.
 Amongst politicians of the time, versions of Gerry Collins and Michael Noonan featured regularly, as did then president Mary Robinson.
 Others regularly lampooned include journalist and commentator Eamon Dunphy.

 The show was very popular with listeners and there were accusations of political interference when it was dropped by RTÉ.

 A 4-CD set of selected extracts from the show was released by RTÉ in 2007, the first two CDs covering general extracts, and the second two CDs covering Charles Haughey ("CJ") and P. J. Mara, the two main targets of the show.